rubyonracetracks/tutorial-rails-rubymn2/01-05-color.md

   }
 }
 ```
+* Refresh your web browser's view of the local version of your site.
+Now you'll see that when you move the mouse over a hyperlink in the navigation bar, the corresponding section turns black.
+When you move the mouse away from that hyperlink, the corresponding section turns back to dark red.

 ### Wrapping Up
 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.